joshbegley/nyt-latest/README.md

 **Trump Says He Will Raise Global Tariff to 15 Percent**\
-`The move signaled anew that the president would press ahead with his trade war despite the legal setback from the Supreme Court.`\
+`The move signaled that the president would press ahead with steep global tariffs despite the legal setback from the Supreme Court.`\
 https://nytimes.com/2026/02/21/business/trump-tariffs.html

 **Charlie McAvoy’s Olympic diary: On the 'chance to make a dream come true' with gold medal**\